 Time, too, warps and dilates a as you cycle north along the coast, which becomes expectedly more rural the farther away from the town center you go.
 After a few kilometers, you’ll come upon a small strip of extremely local restaurants and retail establishments before arriving at an oddly-placed church, which signals to you that it’s time to make a left turn.

-When you do arrive at the dunes, you will be greeted by a group of young children carrying sleds.
+When you do arrive at the Mui Ne sand dunes, you will be greeted by a group of young children carrying sleds.
 This will seem bizarre to you until you begin walking through the dunes and realize there is absolutely nothing else to do on the dunes besides sled.
 Do make sure and ask for an exact price before you begin employing these kids’ services because if you don’t (and we didn’t), you’ll either end up paying more than you should, or (as we did) feeling like assholes for running off without paying anything.
 Not good at bargaining?
-Whether you only travel in Vietnam or elsewhere in Southeast Asia, check out my article on how to bargain.
+There’s nothing to it – the key is not being afraid to walk away from a deal you don’t like.

 You’ll notice upon departure that you can go in one of the two directions upon reaching the roundabout at the bottom of the hill: Straight, back exactly the way you came; or left, a much more interesting road that takes you through a village which seems entirely devoted the production of fish sauce.
 The silvery dead sardines drying on screens in the sun outnumber the residents tending to them at least 1,000-to-1, in my estimation.